 Considerations and queries about vasectomy reversal

-On this page I will address all the common not so common questions, considerations and issues that arise in relation to reversing vasectomy.
+On this page I will address some of the common questions, considerations and issues that arise in relation to reversing vasectomy.
 Some questions are so frequent that I have expanded them to a page of their own elsewhere on this web site.
 Others are referred to on other pages but with a different perspective.
-Much of the remaining information on this page is my personal experience which may not have been subject to scientific study but is my considered opinion based on seeking to many many couples and having performed thousands of operations to reverse vasectomy.
+Much of the remaining information on this page is my personal experience.

 When considering if you will undergo vasectomy reversal there are many questions that you may wish to know the answers to.
 The most common of these are about whether your vasectomy reversal will be successful, what it will cost and how long it will take to recover.
 Below are brief answers to these questions.
 More detailed explanations are contained in dedicated pages with this web site.